Uninett/nav/doc/hacking/hacking.rst

 -----------

-Push access to the official repositories is limited to developers employed or commissioned by UNINETT.
+Push access to the official repositories is limited to developers employed or commissioned by Uninett.

 Testing and Continuous Integration
 ==================================